scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 ## Codata Interpreters

-In this section we'll build a DSL for terminal interaction.
+We will start by building a DSL for terminal interaction.
 The terminal is familiar to most programmers, and terminal applications are common for developer focused tools.
 Most terminal features are controlled by writing so-called escape codes to the terminal.
 However, applications benefit from higher-level abstractions, motivating textual user interface (TUI) libraries that present a more ergonomic interface[^tuis].
 Our library will showcase codata interpreters, monads, and the central role of designing for composition and reasoning.

 ### The Terminal